cherrycokeboy/SampleTest/index.rst

 Attendance
 ================
-The attendance graph shows the total attendance per year at the FIFA World Cup, also the code to create this graph in located `Here`_
+The attendance graph shows the total attendance per year at the FIFA World Cup, also the code to create this graph in located `Here <attendence.ipynb>`_

 .. figure:: image/attend.png